-D. Stabilization
+3.4.
+Stabilization

-Whether or not fixed rates provide better insulation against shocks depends on the degree of capital mobility and on the relative importance of real versus nominal shocks.
-Although there is a large literature examining various aspects of this broad topic, much of this may be summarized in the following three cases, as outlined in Ghosh et al (2003):
+Whether or not fixed rates provide better insulation against shocks depends on the degree of capital mobility and on the relative importance of real and nominal shocks.
+Although there is a large literature examining various aspects of this broad topic, much of it may be summarized in the following three cases, as outlined in Ghosh, Gulde and Wolf (2003).